zesterer/chumsky/README.md

 should attempt more 'specific' recovery strategies first rather than those that mindlessly skip large swathes of the input.

-It is recommended that you experiment with applying different strategies in different situations to find a configuration that you are happy with.
+It is recommended that you experiment with applying different strategies in different situations and at different levels of the parser to find a configuration that you are happy with.
 If none of the provided error recovery strategies cover the specific pattern you wish to catch, you can even create your own by digging into Chumsky's internals and implementing your own strategies!
+If you come up with a useful strategy, feel free to open a PR against the main repo!

 ## Planned Features